Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 In Sweden the data protection regulator is the Swedish Data Protection Authority (Datainspektionen).
 You can contact the Datainspektionen using the following website https://www.datainspektionen.se/other-lang/in-english/.

 The Site contains links to other sites whose information practices may be different than ours.
 Visitors should consult the other sites’ privacy notices as Citadel is not responsible for, and has no control over, information that is submitted to, or collected by, these third parties.
-You may also be giving information to social media networks such as Facebook or Google who provide us with data which we in turn use to improve our marketing performance.
+You may also be giving information to Social Platforms such as LinkedIn who provide us with data which we in turn use to improve our marketing performance.
 Citadel has no control over the information collected by social media networks.
 You should review the relevant social media network privacy notice for further information about what information is being collected, the legal basis for such collection and your rights in relation to your personal data.

 We may make changes to this Privacy Notice from time to time.